Through impact investing, we aim to channel $70 million to organizations that provide critical services for people 50 and over.

-You can participate in Age Strong by investing through Calvert Foundation.
-Calvert Foundation offers a fixed-income investment that returns 1.0-4.0% depending on the length of time.
+You can participate in Age Strong by investing through Calvert Impact Capital.
+Calvert Impact Capital offers a fixed-income investment that returns 1.0-4.0% depending on the length of time.
 Your investment is pooled with other investors’ to make loans to enterprises and projects in the Age Strong initiative.
 The investment has a 20-year track record and 100% repayment rate to 18,000+ investors.

 Past performance is no guarantee of future results.
 As with all investments, there is risk.
 Please read the prospectus before investing.